 - 1. Completed all coursework within the prescribed professional education curriculum with a cumulative grade point average of 3.0.
-A maximum of two Cs is permissible except for the practicum. - 2.
+A maximum of two Cs is permissible except for student teaching. - 2.
 Completed and documented an approved experience in diversity as required by the COE. - 3.
-Demonstrated competency in the practicum. - 4.
-Earned a B or better in the practicum.
-If a C is earned in the practicum, it must be repeated successfully with a grade of a B.
+Demonstrated competency in student teaching.
+Fulfilled the "Competency in Student Teaching" and "Student Teaching Requirements" as outlined in the Bloomsburg University Student Teaching Handbook. - 4.
+Obtained two evaluations during student teaching using PDE 430 form, Pennsylvania Statewide Evaluation Form for Student Professional Knowledge and Practice, with satisfactory or above ratings. - 5.
+Earned a B or better in student teaching.
+If a C is earned in student teaching, it must be repeated successfully with a grade of a B.

 Certification is not a requirement to exit the program.
-In order for students to add on a Special Education certification, candidates must have a valid teacher's license, completed a PDE-approved teacher preparation program, and passed their program's PECT assessment(s).
+In order for initial (first) certificate candidates to be eligible to apply for Pennsylvania Department of Education (PDE) Instructional Level I certification, candidates must have completed a bachelor's degree, completed a PDE-approved teacher preparation program, and passed their program's PECT assessments.
 Qualifying (passing) scores are established by the Pennsylvania Secretary of Education (www.education.state.pa.us, choose "Teachers and Teacher Certifications" and then choose "Testing Requirements").
 Bloomsburg University does not certify candidates, but does recommend candidates for certification by verifying candidate competence in their professional education graduate program and the completion of the required courses designated in the program to meet PDE certification requirements.
+Candidates MUST complete PDE 338C and PDE 338G forms and submit them to the Certification Office within the College of Education before they can be recommended for Pennsylvania certification.